m-radzikowski/youtrack-issue-cards-printer/README.md

 as of Chrome 73.
 Required option to inject scripts based on CSS content matching, [RequestContentScript](https://developer.chrome.com/extensions/declarativeContent#type-RequestContentScript), is experimental and not supported in stable builds.

+For the new (experimental) issues list layout in YT 2019.1 there is no support for print button anyway.
+Maybe in future we could drop support for old YT and print button whatsoever.

+### Support for the old and new issues list layout

+Right now extension supports both old issues list layout and the new (experimental) one introduced in YT 2019.1.

+In case of dropping support for old layout in future, handling print button may be removed.